Skip to main content

 PendingSwan is reviewing the account holder's information before activating or refusing the account.

-WaitingForInformationSwan is waiting for information from the account holder, such as a supporting document or other information.
+WaitingForInformationSwan is waiting for information from the account holder, such as a first transfer, supporting documents, or something else.

 VerifiedSwan verified the account holder and the process is complete